When Access Disappears

 “You planned that?”

-He nodded once and focused on the grips, his movements steady and precise—I watched, realizing how much he had already done before asking me.
+He nodded once, focused on the grips, steady and precise.
+I watched, realizing how much he’d already done before asking.

 “This place always feels like a pause button,” I said.